asurahater/CS16Plugins/ultrahc/chat_manager/readme.md

 ## Overview

-The **ULTRAHC Chat Manager** plugin for AMX Mod X enhances the chat functionality on your Counter-Strike 1.6 server by providing custom prefixes, managing chat visibility, and integrating with SQL and Discord webhooks for advanced features.
+The **ULTRAHC Chat Manager** plugin for AMX Mod X enhances the chat functionality on your Counter-Strike 1.6 server by providing custom prefixes, managing chat visibility, and integrating with SQL.
 This plugin allows for a highly customizable chat experience, including prefix assignment, message formatting, and team-based chat visibility.

 ## Features

 - **Custom Prefixes**: Assign up to 4 custom prefixes to each player, with support for Steam, name-based, or flag-based prefixes.
 - **Chat Management**: Control who can see specific chats, including dead/alive and team chat segregation.
 - **SQL Integration**: Save chat logs to a MySQL database for analytics or tracking purposes.
-- **Discord Webhooks**: Optionally send chat messages to a Discord channel using webhooks.
 - **Configurable Cvars**: Various configuration options to control prefix format, visibility, and more.

 ## Installation